mikiisz/p4runtime-in-action/README.md

 mininet> h1 ifconfig h1-eth0
 ```

+Make sure to leave that mininet server running in the background.

 #### 3. Connecting P4 Runtime Shell to Mininet

 Start P4 Runtime Shell.
 Make sure to connect properly to your mininet server running in the background from step #2.
 You can find the server id by running `sh ifconfig` in the mininet terminal: